1.2.2

 Osmolarity

-Osmolarity quantifies the number of moles of particles per liter of solution, which is different than the more common term of molarity which measures the number of moles of a salt compound (like NaCl) per liter of solution.
+Osmolarity quantifies the number of moles of particles per liter of solution, which is different than the more common term of molarity which measures the number of moles of molecules per liter of solution.
 Why the need for different units?
 Because the molarity of a solution is not always the same as the solution’s osmolarity.
-This is due to the nature of substances and how they behave differently in solution: for instance, when NaCl dissolves, it dissociates into Na+ and Cl- ions due to ionic bonding, effectively doubling the particle count.
+This is due to the nature of substances and how they behave differently in solution: for instance, when the ionic compound NaCl dissolves, it dissociates into Na+ and Cl- ions due to ionic bonding, effectively doubling the particle count.
 Therefore, a one molar solution of NaCl becomes a two osmolar solution (technically, around 1.8 osmolar due to incomplete dissociation).
 In contrast, glucose remains intact in water due to covalent bonding, so a one molar solution of glucose is also one osmolar.

 Tonicity

-you is simplistic analogy, if four dots represent 300 mOsM, the cell contains four dots (composed of K+, Na+, proteins, etc.), and the solution contains four dots (consisting solely of glucose).
-Consequently, both solutions are considered isosmotic, with four dots (300 mOsM).
+You can conceptualize osmolarity as dots per volume.
+In this simplistic analogy, if four dots represent 300 mOsM, the cell contains four dots (composed of K+, Na+, proteins, etc.), and the solution contains four dots (consisting solely of glucose).
+Consequently, both solutions are considered isosmotic, with four dots.
+Imagine that the four dots represent 300 mOsM.
 However, this term alone doesn't predict the outcome when they are mixed.
 Therefore, we rely on the concept of tonicity to understand the practical effect of such combinations.
 As each molecule of glucose moves into the cell, the outside concentration will begin to decrease from 300 to 299 to 298 etc. The inside osmolarity won’t necessarily increase because the glucose entering is being immediately metabolized, but the 300 (ICF) compared to the 298 (ECF) is not at equilibrium, and as glucose keeps moving that number will eventually drop to zero.
 Thus, water will start to move into the cell to try and equilibrate the two concentrations (ICF to ECF).
-Since the ICF is 300 and the ECF essentially zero, water will move until the equilibrium of both solutions is 150 mOsM (300/2 compartments).
+Since the ICF is 300 and the ECF essentially zero, water will move into the cell trying to establish equilibrium.
+In this case, water would move into the cell so much that the cell membrane would burst.
 This scenario illustrates how a solution which is initially isosmotic with body fluids can act as a hypotonic solution due to the cell's metabolic activity.
-The result is a swollen cell with a reduced mOsM (300/2 = 150).

 On the other hand, permeable solutes like urea that enter the cell but are not metabolized can also affect cell equilibrium.
-When a cell is placed in an isosmotic urea solution, urea initially moves into the cell, reducing its concentration outside the cell while increasing it inside.
-As a result, water moves into the cell to restore equilibrium, leading to cell swelling.
-Thus, any isosmotic solution containing a permeable solute behaves as a hypotonic solution to the cell.
-The end effect is a swollen cell (hypotonic) but with the same mOsm (300 + 300 = 600 then 600/2 = 300).
-We could also add a cell into a hyperosmotic solution of urea (600 mOsm) and see that it will always be hypotonic (cell swells) but end with a higher mOsm (600 + 300 = 900 then 900/2 = 450).
+When a cell is placed in an isosmotic urea solution (300 mOsM), urea initially moves into the cell, reducing its concentration outside the cell while increasing the total solute concentration inside the cell.
+Even though the cell is also at 300 mOsM, remember that the 300 inside the cell is due to other solutes (K+, Na+, proteins, etc.), and since solutes behave independently of other solutes, urea will begin to move into the cell trying to reach its own equilibrium, say 150 mOsM (ICF) to 150 mOsM (ECF).
+As a result, the inside of the cell will become 450 mOsM (300 initial + the new150 from urea) and the outside will be at 150 mOsM.
+Since the concentrations are not at equilibrium, water will move into the cell to restore equilibrium, leading to cell swelling.
+In reality, this happens almost simultaneously, but by explaining as if it didn’t happen simultaneously, we can see that any isosmotic or hyperosmotic solution containing only permeable solutes will behave as a hypotonic solution to the cell.
+The end effect is a swollen cell (hypotonic) but with the same ending mOsm (450 (ICF) + 150 (ECF)) = 600 then 600/2 = 300 mOsM).
+We could also add a cell into a hyperosmotic solution of urea (600 mOsm) and see that it will always be hypotonic (cell swells) but end with a higher mOsm (600 (ICF) + 300 (ECF)) = 900 then 900/2 = 450 mOsM).

 The figure below shows what happens to red blood cells when they are placed into hypertonic, isotonic, or hypotonic solutions.